July is Disability Pride Month

 “Disability Pride Month is a time to show that we exist in joy, in colour, and in community.
 The disabled community deserve to take up space without shame or apology.”

 We are part of the movement that won’t stay quiet about amplifying the voices of the disabled community and have come together to create a body of work that champions each individual for who they are.
 This year from conversations with the disabled community, we focused on creating imagery with joy and colour.
 The disabled community has spent generations being marginalized and misunderstood and we are determined to change that.
 We believe that every person should be acknowledged, valued, and respected and one way to do that is by recognizing Disability Pride Month.
-Recognizing it and then also using it as en excuse to cover the city with colour and joy that increases representation of people with disabilities.
+Recognizing it and then also using it as an excuse to cover the city with colour and joy that increases representation of people with disabilities.

 “We are so often overlooked, dismissed, or tokenized.”
 “I spent a long time hiding my disabilities and not participating in disability pride, which only led to shame and isolation.
 Once I stopped hiding and chose to be proud of who I am and what makes me different, I became so much happier.”

 This project was built in collaboration with people with lived experience in the disabled community and 25 of the 27 people involved on the photoshoot day come from under represented communities.
+The posters below which can be seen throughout the city of Vancouver have been designed with accessibility in mind.
+The font, front size, font colour, contrast levels, colours and clear white borders all sit in line with the aim of making sure the poster is accessible to as many people as we can make it.

 Keep reading to learn more about what Disability Pride is all about.